Tommie Williams

 Tommie Williams is an American politician from the state of Georgia.
 He is a member of the Republican Party and was first elected to the Georgia Senate in 1998.
 Williams represented the 19th district, which encompassed Appling, Jeff Davis, Long, Montgomery, Toombs, Wayne, Wheeler, and parts of Liberty and Tattnall Counties.
 He was selected as Senate Majority Leader in 2005, and was voted President Pro Tempore of the Senate in 2009.

 Williams announced his retirement in March 2016, and did not seek re-election.
 In 2018, he was appointed by U.S. Agriculture Secretary Sonny Perdue to be Minister-Counselor for Agriculture at the U.S. Mission to the United Nations Agencies for Food and Agriculture in Rome, Italy.

 Biography

-Tommie Williams began his career as an onion farmer in Toombs county, was a public school teacher, and is currently a tree farmer.
+Tommie Andrew Williams is the son of Jack Warren "Coogan' and Lluuana Thompson Williams.
+He began his career as an onion farmer in Toombs county, was a public school teacher, and is currently a tree farmer.

-He received a bachelor's degree at the University of Georgia, and a master's degree in education at Georgia Southern University.
+Tommie received a bachelor's degree at the University of Georgia, and a master's degree in education at Georgia Southern University.